amplitude/amplitude-docs/content/collections/browser_sdk/en/autocapture-plugin.md

 ---

 {{partial:admonition type="warning" heading="Autocapture plugin is deprecated"}}
-Starting with Browser SDK version 2.10.0, Autocapture functionality is included with the SDK.
+Starting with Browser SDK version 2.10.0, Amplitude includes [Autocapture](/docs/get-started/autocapture) functionality with the SDK.

-For best results, Amplitued recommends that you upgrade to Browser SDK 2.10.0 or higher using the following instructions.
+For best results, Amplitude recommends that you upgrade to Browser SDK 2.10.0 or higher using the following instructions.
 {{/partial:admonition}}

 ## Update to the built-in Autocapture